chachipirulin/Turn-OFF-periodically-screen-Mac-Linux/README.md

 2 DRAG AND DROP

-Drag and drop the downloaded files into
+Drag and drop the downloaded files into:

             ~/Library/LauchAgents folder of your MAC.

+("~" means the root of your system, normally, its name is smth like "JohnMacBookPro", "MyMacBook" or "Macintosh HD")

 3 OPEN TERMINAL TO "LAUNCH" THE TURNOFF PROGRAM (FOREVER RUNNING, NO NEED TO INITIATE EACH TIME)

 Open terminal program and type:

-      cd ~/Library/LauchAgents
+      cd /Library/LauchAgents
       chmod a+x turnOff.sh
       ./turnOff.sh
       launchctl load -w /Library/LaunchAgents/com.turnOff.plist

+(if first line does not work, type "cd NAME_FOLDER" to move where you "Library" folder is. "cd" stands for change directory=cliccking on a folder will move you to the conet of that folder, this is exactly the same but using the terminal)

 4 CHECK IF PROCESS IS RUNNING AND DISABLE IT (IF YOU WANT)